Lemoncode/devops-fundamentals/02_docker/06_distributing_images/notes.md

 * fully own your images distribution pipeline
 * integrate image storage and distribution tightly into your in-house development workflow

-As alternative, if we don't want tom mantain our own registry we can found cloud solutions, and of course [Docker Hub]('https://hub.docker.com/)
+As alternative, if we don't want to mantain our own registry we can found cloud solutions, and of course [Docker Hub]('https://hub.docker.com/)

 ### Creating a local registry